-Low-income groups, people with disabilities, seniors, and communities of color are at higher risk of being injured while walking and biking.
-Information on the safety needs of all communities is also limited.
+Low-income groups, some racial/ethnic groups, people with disabilities, seniors and rural communities are at higher risk of being injured or killed while walking and biking.
+Information on the safety needs of these communities is limited.

-The platform will allow the public to enter various types of information, such as photos, voice recordings, near-misses and perceptions of dangerous areas for walking and bicycling.
+The platform will allow the public to enter various types of information including collisions they have been in, near-misses and perceptions of dangerous areas for walking and bicycling.
+The platform also allows people to report areas they feel safe walking and biking.
 This will provide community groups and agencies with data that better encompasses the needs of under-represented groups.

-If you are interested in learning more about the Street Story project, opportunities for collaboration, or testing the platform, please contact: Kate Beck at firstname.lastname@example.org.
+If you are interested in learning more about the Street Story project and opportunities for collaboration, please contact: Kate Beck at email@example.com.

 Street Story FAQ

 Summaries of police-reported traffic collisions are a critical resource; however, additional data is needed to capture the complete story about traffic safety concerns, especially for pedestrians and bicyclists.

 Street Story is a community engagement tool where individuals can anonymously report crashes, near-misses and general safety issues to help community groups and agencies in pedestrian and bicycle safety advocacy and planning.

 What will we do with the data collected?